gerlichlab/gerlich_jupyter/README.md

 # Gerlich Jupyter
-**Gerlich Jupyter** is our base container with all internally used NGS and image analysis tools preinstalled.
+**Gerlich Jupyter** This is the the Gerlich group base container for [JupyterHub](https://jupyterhub.vbc.ac.at/), with all internally used NGS and image analysis tools preinstalled.

-# VBC JupyterHub
+# Startup on VBC JupyterHub

-You can run use this container on ```https://jupyterhub.vbc.ac.at/```.
+You can run use this container on [JupyterHub](https://jupyterhub.vbc.ac.at/).
 To set it up, use the following settings.
- - Select `JupyterLab based on custom Singularity image (EXPERIMENTAL)`
+ - After authenticating on JupyterHub and clicking "Add New Server" on the hub homepage, select `JupyterLab based on custom Singularity image (EXPERIMENTAL)`
- - Type in the link to the image location, you can find a link in the version section below.
+ - Type in the link to the image location, you can find a link in the [versions](#versions) section below.
  - **Attention:** You do not need to contact IT.
 We set everything up for you!